 These days, if your credit score is in shambles, then so is the rest of your life.
 Of course, we all know pretty well that the banks will check your credit score for mortgages, and dealerships will check it for auto loans, but the rabbit whole goes even further downward.

-Did you know that insurance companies would give you a higher monthly rate if your free government credit report is an issue?
+Did you know that insurance companies would give you a higher monthly rate if your free credit report gov is an issue?
 Their reasoning is that you are more likely to be less responsible and pay them on time.
 Also, some employers will deny you a job after checking your credit score.
 While this may seem like a total invasion of privacy, this is the unfortunate world we live in.

 So, what do you do if your credit score has been destroyed?

 What got you hear in the first place?
 Usually, good people don’t find themselves into debt because they went on a shopping spree.
 Good people find themselves in deep because there was a crisis, a job loss, a car crash, a medical bill, or even a friend in need.